bartificer/programming-by-stealth/docs/pbs18.md

 Secondly, within the `.add()` function in the `RandomQuoter`, I need to access a property of a `RandomQuoter` object from within a callback.
 To enable this, I had to create an alias to `this` (at line 124), which, following convention, I named `self`.

 Finally, I wrote the `.empty()` and `.add()` functions in the `RandomQuoter` prototype in such a way that they can be chained together.
-That is to say, you can can call `.empty()` and `.add()` one after the other by appending the function calls together.
+That is to say, you can call `.empty()` and `.add()` one after the other by appending the function calls together.
 You can see this in action on line 185.
 This is only possible because both of those functions return a reference to `this` (lines 115 & 147).
 This very commonly used technique is referred to as _function chaining_.

 ## The `arguments` Keyword Re-visited